Super Troopers: 25 years of Starship Troopers

 Kids’ sci-fi film, Flight of the Navigator is released in the UK.
 Short Circuit is released in December as is Transformers: The Movie.

 Chris Hallam is a freelance writer.
 Originally from Peterborough, he now lives in Exeter with his wife.
-He writes for a number of magazines and websites including The Companion, Yours Retro, Best of British and Comic Scene – in which he wrote about Judge Death, The Ballad of Halo Jones, Dan Dare, The Eagle, Metalzoic and Alan Moore’s Watchmen.
-In the past, he wrote for Metro.co.uk, Radio Times, DVD Monthly and Geeky Monkey.
+He writes for a number of magazines and websites including Yours Retro, Best of British and Comic Scene – in which he wrote about Judge Death, The Ballad of Halo Jones, Dan Dare, The Eagle, Metalzoic and Alan Moore’s Watchmen.
+In the past, he wrote for Metro.co.uk, Radio Times, DVD Monthly, Zarjaz, The Companion and Geeky Monkey.
 He co-wrote the book, Secret Exeter (with Tim Isaac) and wrote A-Z of Exeter – People, Places, History.
 He also provided all the written content for the 2014 annuals for The Smurfs, Furbys and Star Wars Clone Wars as well as for sections of the 2014 South Park annual and all the 2015 Transformers annual.

 2000AD timeline 7: 1983